-So then, we don’t want an amplifier that will send too much power to a loudspeaker and cause its driver(s) to burn-out.
+So then, we don't want an amplifier that will send too much power to a loudspeaker and cause its driver(s) to burn out.
 This is easy to understand.

-So, it’s important to first make sense of the sometimes unhelpful power rating specifications and then to practice safe power transfer between our power amps and speakers.
+So, it's important first to make sense of the sometimes unhelpful power rating specifications and then to practice safe power transfer between our power amps and speakers.

 Does this mean that a high-power amplifier can't drive small speakers?
 Not necessarily, just ensure that the power amplifier isn't turned up to the point that it sends too much power to the speakers.

-Does this mean that a low-power amplifier can’t drive large speakers?
-This is actually arguable worse that the reverse scenario.
+Does this mean that a low-power amplifier can't drive large speakers?
+This is actually arguable worse than the reverse scenario.
 Large speakers require large signals and are capable of producing large amounts of Back EMF that could potentially damage the amplifier.